redstrate/Astra/README.md

 Compared to XIVQuickLauncher and the official launcher, this supports **multiple profiles**, **Dalamud mods**, _and_ **macOS and Linux**!
 This means you no longer have to suffer running your FFXIV launcher through Wine.
+Under Linux, you have **Watchdog** available to help you through the login queue.

 As of this moment, the three missing major features are **game patching**, **external tool launching** and **the news list**.
 If you don't use these features then the launcher is still usable.